Clean from my hand? No; this my hand will rather

 - Not actually blood, but; Red Tide, a harmful algal bloom that turns water red and can kill fish and other sea-dwelling life.
 It's been suggested that this inspired the Nile turning to blood in the Bible, as mentioned above.

-- When the carbon dioxide in Lake Nyos suddenly erupted from the water and killed nearly 1800 people, the disturbed iron turned the water's surface red.
+- When the carbon dioxide in Lake Nyos suddenly erupted from the water and killed nearly 1800 people, the disturbed iron on the lake bottom turned the water's surface red.

 - Nicking yourself while shaving in the shower (more frequent for women than men) means that the blood takes much longer to clot than usual.
 "Ow!
 I'll need a bandaid" will rapidly become "HOLY CRAP WHY IS THE BATHTUB RED?!"